Snow Day (2022 film)

-Snow Day is a 2022 musical comedy film directed by Michael Lembeck from a story by Samantha Martin and Chris Viscardi.
-Produced by Nickelodeon Movies, the film is a remake of the 2000 film of the same name.
-Reimagined as a musical, it stars Ky Baldwin, Jerry Trainor, Laura Bell Bundy, Rob Huebel, Michaela Russell, Shelby Simmons, and Fabi Aguirre.
+Snow Day is a 2022 musical comedy film directed by Michael Lembeck and written by Samantha Martin and Chris Viscardi.
+Produced by Nickelodeon Productions, the film is a remake of the 2000 film of the same name which Viscardi helped to conceive as it was originally developed as a follow-up to The Adventures of Pete & Pete before being rewritten as a standalone.
+Reimagined as a musical, it stars Ky Baldwin, Jerry Trainor, Rob Huebel, Laura Bell Bundy, Michaela Russell, Shelby Simmons, and Fabi Aguirre.
 It was released on Nickelodeon and Paramount+ on December 16, 2022.
+In June 2023, the film was removed from the service.

 Plot

 Siblings Hal and Natalie discover that anything is possible when a surprise winter whiteout offers them the chance to break routines and take big risks.
-Hal decides to pursue his crush, Claire, while Natalie challenges the town's cranky snowplow man.
+Hal decides to pursue his crush Claire while Natalie challenges the town's cranky snowplow man.